 Creating installation media for your operating system of choice used to be simple.
 Just download an ISO and burn it to CD or DVD.
 Now we’re using USB drives, and the process is a little different for each operating system.

-You can’t just copy files form an ISO disc image directly onto your USB drive.
+You can’t just copy files from an ISO disc image directly onto your USB drive.
 The USB drive’s data partition needs to be made bootable, for one thing.
 This process will usually wipe your USB drive or SD card.

 From a Linux ISO

 Download the Linux distribution you want to use in .ISO form.
 Run the tool, select your desired distribution, browse to your downloaded ISO file, and choose the USB drive you want to use.
 The tool will do the rest.
+You can see a full step-by-step guide here.

 You can use similar tools on Linux.
 For example, Ubuntu includes a Startup Disk Creator tool for creating bootable Ubuntu USB drives.
-UNetbootin also runs on Linux, so you can use that too.

 From an IMG File